 The Captain’s intention to present the head to General Jackson himself was frustrated by the dangerous illness of the President, to whom all access was denied.
 He however obtained an audience of Mr. Van Buren….Upon Dewey’s announcing himself as the person who had taken off the Constitution’s figure-head Mr. Van Buren gave a great start and was thrown off his usual balance.
 Recovering himself, he demanded the particulars of the exploit, which seemed to afford him no small satisfaction.
 Captain Dewey wished him to receive the head.

 The head was received from Dewey by Mahlon Dickerson, Secretary of the Navy, and no charges were filed.
 It was presumed that Dickerson discarded the head, but in fact he took it home.
 It descended through his family for generations and eventually ended up with a relative in France.
-In the early 1990s a curator of the Museum of the City of New York located the head in the home of Dickerson family members in the Paris suburbs.
+In 1998 a curator of the Museum of the City of New York located the head in the home of Dickerson family members in the Paris suburbs.

 All of these incidents…stamp [Captain Dewey] as a man of no common decision of character.
 He resolved, deliberated upon, planned, and executed his enterprise without the assistance of a single individual…He is not the man to commit an act of mere bravado, but is devoted to his convictions of right…We may safely add that he was never a Jackson Democrat.